Are you in your best shape?

 In some essential and primal way, it allows the body to reorganize itself.

 Action Step: I invite you to rediscover what walking can do for you.
 At some point today, go outdoors for a walk.
 If the weather is unpleasant, consider a shorter walk around the block.
-What’s most important here is to check-in with how you feel before the walk, and then, check-in again after the walk.
+Most important here is to check in with how you feel before the walk and then check in again after the walk.

-Did the essence of your body, mind, spirit, and energy feel better before the walk, or better afterward?
+Did the essence of your body, mind, spirit, and energy feel better before or after the walk?

-Also: remember that blank calendar-week that you printed up (see Step 1, above).
-It’s time now to block-out one hour during that week, and label it: “Walk.”
+Also: remember that blank calendar week that you printed up (see Step 1, above).
+It’s time to block out one hour during that week and label it: “Walk.”

-If you do each of the tips listed above, it is entirely possible that at the end of a year you could have lost 52 pounds of body fat.
-And – depending on what kind of exercise you did each day – your muscle tone, complexion, and posture will have greatly improved.
+If you do each of the tips listed above, it is entirely possible that at the end of a year, you could have lost 52 pounds of body fat.
+And – depending on what kind of exercise you do each day – your muscle tone, posture, and complexion will significantly improve.

-It’s challenging to create one weight loss formula that applies to everybody, because there are just so many variables.
+It’s challenging to create one weight loss formula that applies to everybody because of many variables.

 For instance, I’ve found over decades in my work as a professional fitness coach that the healthier someone is, the better their metabolism works and the easier they lose fat.

-So, it’s not just about counting calories; it’s also about listening to what your body needs – holistically – in order to be healthier.
+So, it’s not just about counting calories; it’s also about listening to what your body needs – holistically – to be healthier.

 I recently interviewed a prominent healthy-aging medical doctor to find out how to boost metabolism: